 Yes.
 Children are elected to the School Council by their classmates.
 The School Council meets regularly and discusses a range of issues.

 Are children given homework?

 We expect children to read at home every day.
-Children should bring their book bag in to school twice a week to change their book.
+Children should bring their book in their bag every day as they read with adults at school as often as possible.
 Depending upon your child’s age, other tasks will be set, such as a maths activity, a topic to research or spellings to learn.

 What if my child has special needs?

 We can meet a variety of special needs in school.
 Please discuss your child’s needs with the teacher.
 The Special Educational Needs Co-ordinator (SENCo) will be happy to meet with you to discuss specific concerns.
 Please look at our SEN Report.